php-fig/fig-standards/bylaws/004-psr-workflow.md

 > **Note:** Copied from [Paul M. Jones' mail](https://groups.google.com/d/msg/php-fig/I0urcaIsEpk/uqQMb4bqlGwJ)

 **Contributor:** Anyone who has contributed significantly to the PSR.
-That may include sending in a pull request during the Pre-Draft or Draft stages, offered significant and meaningful reviews, former editors, etc.
+That may include sending in a pull request during the Pre-Draft or Draft stages, offered significant and meaningful reviews, former Editors, etc.
 In case of dispute, the Editor and Coordinator are responsible for determining whether a particular individual qualifies as a Contributor.